dcordero/Tealium-BugReport/README.md

 After the Application starts a ViewController with a button labeled **"Let's go"** is presented.

-Pressing that button push a new ViewController but at this point Tealium gets stuck in an infinite loop in UIApplication+TealiumTracker.m:101
+Pressing that button pushes a new ViewController but at this point Tealium gets stuck in an infinite loop in UIApplication+TealiumTracker.m:101

 ```
 (lldb) bt